awsdocs/aws-deeplens-user-guide/doc_source/deeplens-headpose-project-train-model-using-sagemaker.md

-# Train a Head Pose Detection Model in Amazon SageMaker<a name="deeplens-headpose-project-train-model-using-sagemaker"></a>
+# Train a Head Pose Detection Model in SageMaker<a name="deeplens-headpose-project-train-model-using-sagemaker"></a>

-To train our model in Amazon SageMaker, follow the steps below to create a Notebook using the Amazon SageMaker console:
+To train our model in SageMaker, follow the steps below to create a Notebook using the SageMaker console:

-**Create an Amazon SageMaker Notebook**
+**Create an SageMaker Notebook**

-1. Sign in to the Amazon SageMaker console at [https://console\.aws\.amazon\.com/sagemaker/home?region=us\-east\-1](https://console.aws.amazon.com/sagemaker/home?region=us-east-1)\.
+1. Sign in to the SageMaker console at [https://console\.aws\.amazon\.com/sagemaker/home?region=us\-east\-1](https://console.aws.amazon.com/sagemaker/home?region=us-east-1)\.

 1. From the main navigation pane, choose **Notebook instances**\.